McLaren Vale, South Australia Winery

 Eight years later, he finally got us a cutting.
 We sent it to France for DNA testing tout suite, as one does, since they have the largest vinous DNA library in the world.
 It came back “CRYSTAL”.
 We cleared it as virus free, then propagated a bunch of cuttings in a garden next to our house.
 The next Spring we ripped a new vineyard on Omensetter out behind the winery and planted the baby vines in 2016 on their own roots.

-The 2019 is the second wine, and it’s a wild, chunky little number.
-We added about 40 litres of frozen R/SM (riesling/semillon) juice back to the dry, chilled Crystal/Chenin wine in May 2019 to reawaken the yeast and help the wine reignite with carbonation in the bottle.
+The 2019 is the second wine, and it’s a wild.
+We added 40 litres of frozen R/SM (riesling/semillon) juice back to the dry, chilled Crystal/Chenin wine in May 2019 to reawaken the yeast and help the wine reignite with carbonation in the bottle.
 The yeast eat the added sugar in the R/SM juice and naturally create carbon dioxide as a by product.
-Unfiltered, and we mean it, the wine is cloudy and gently sparkling.
+Unfiltered, the wine is juicy and gently sparkling.

 Tasting note: “On the nose the wine is ALIVE!
 There’s straw, bread and chenin beer notes; then heaps of juicy, frothy apple and pear, yuzu and ginger ale notes in the mouth, the wine finishes with some wild honey notes and an apple combo of the sweetness of Golden Delicious contrasted with the tart bite of a Granny Smith.
 Finished clean and pure.”
 Dec 7, 2019-Brad Hickey, Vinitor

 No SO2, so keep it cold, please.
 Unfiltered, a bit of sediment exists.
 Crown Seal.

 pH 3.4, TA 7.77, Alc 12.5%, 80 Cases.